 - Book of record reflecting operating on 2/15/2020

-- Self-employed with employees:
+Self-employed with Employees

-- Calculate average monthly payroll cost amount (divide step 1 by 12)
+- Calculate average monthly payroll cost amount

-- Multiply step 2 X 2.5
+- Multiply the average monthly payroll cost amount X 2.5

 Required Documentation Includes: